 Tap water is safe to drink in Stockholm.

-For a stay of less than three months, travellers from the Schengen area, as well as those from the countries of the European Union not included in the area, need only be in possession of a national identity card or a passport valid for the duration of their stay in Sweden.
+For stays of less than three months, travellers from the Schengen area, as well as those from the countries of the European Union not included in the area, need only be in possession of a national identity card or a passport valid for the duration of their stay.
+As a general rule, travellers from all other countries are subject to visa requirements, although foreign nationals from certain countries may enter Sweden for up to 90 days for tourism or business purposes.
+For further information, visit the website of the Office of the Swedish Federal Foreign Office :

 To enjoy peace of mind during your stay in Stockholm, visit the website of the Ministry of Foreign Affairs of your country.